Mamadou Traoré (murderer): Biography

 In the summer of 1989, his mother took him to Senegal on holidays, where he would stay for five years.
 His maternal uncles were very strict about his education, using corporal punishment.
 Mamadou eventually became a canoe fisherman and football champion, moving to Dakar with his paternal grandmother.
 He sold clothes with a cousin, and even had plans of marrying an Ivorian woman, from whom he contracted HIV.
 In 1994, he returned to France to do his military service, during which he learned that he had HIV, and then tried to reform himself.

 On March 12, 1996, his mother, who had had two children from her new companion (a boy and a girl), kicked him out the house for smoking hashish.
-He then tried to defenestrate the 6th floor of the building.
+He then tried to defenestrate himself from a window on the 6th floor.

 Mamadou Traoré wanted to take revenge on women.
 He was rampant in area of Paris, particularly in the 12th and 13th arrondissements, striking his victims so violently that they no longer remembered their aggressor, remaining temporarily amnesiac and, moreover, disfigured.

 He was arrested around 10 PM, on December 17, 1996.
 Before said arrest, he had been sentenced for previous offences a total of three times in 1996 (in March for use and possession of narcotics, a 5,000 franc fine; a suspended year in prison and 240 hours of community service in June for robbery; and finally, on September 17 for assaulting several people in a laundry in the 13th arrondissement, near the highschool where he was educated - the owner of the laundry had called, complaining that his son had been attacked and threatened with a knife by Mamadou Traoré.
 He was fined and placed under judicial supervision, which he did not respect, for which an arrest warrant was issued for him, but nothing came from it.)